03 Jul, 2025

 At HCG, we have a dynamic team of cancer specialists who approach oral carcinomas with a multidisciplinary and patient-centric approach.
 We specialize in devising a personalized treatment plan for every cancer patient to ensure that we achieve the best possible clinical outcome.
 Cancer is nothing more than a chapter in each patient’s life.

-The patient must pay attention to the warning signs of oral cancer, especially those with higher risk.
+The patient must pay attention to the warning signs of oral cancer, especially those at higher risk.

 Consultant - Surgical Oncology